ApeWorX/ape/docs/quickstart.rst

 **Suggestion**: Create a virtual environment via virtualenv or venv.
 After creation and activating a virtual env.
 You should install ape in the isolated virtual environment to try for yourself!

-You may skip this creating a virtual enviorment if you don't require a one.
+You may skip this creating a virtual environment if you know you don't require one for your use case.

 via ``virtualenv`` `virtualenv <https://pypi.org/project/virtualenv/>`_